LeeProut/python-api-challenge/README.md

 Northern Hemisphere or Southern Hemisphere?

 How does latitude affect weather parameters such as temperature, humidity, cloudiness, and wind speed?
-We took a random sampling of 605 cities across the globe, and compared them in terms of latitude versus current weather data.
+I took a random sampling of 605 cities across the globe, and compared them in terms of latitude versus current weather data.
 Weather data was collected on 10/27/2020 from the Open Weather API by an analyst based in the eastern United States.

 ![City Latitude vs. Max Temperature (F) Scatter Plot](/WeatherPy/Images/latitudeVStemp.png)